yotam180/unique_counter/Article/Article.md

 2. Number of placements/copies
 3. Number of "fixed-size" calculations

-We use the third metric if hashtables are involved since we wish to consider the cost of hashing elements (which may be significant to performance no less than comparisons and placements).
+We use the third metric if hashtables are involved since we wish to consider the cost of hashing elements.
+That cost may be significant to performance no less than comparisons and placements.

-Of course, the metric values themselves tell us nothing meaningful about comparing different algorithms for the same input size since we do not know the relation between the cost of comparison, placement and hash calculation.
+Of course, the metric values themselves tell us nothing meaningful about comparing different algorithms for the same input size.
+That is because we do not know the relation between the cost of comparison, placement and hash calculation.
 Moreover, there are valuable metrics not included in this study, such as runtime, number of dynamic allocations, or overall memory requirements.

 Nevertheless, measurements from this study will teach us about the asymptotic behaviour of different algorithms.
 That should help us grasp a strong intuition of which algorithms outperform others in the task.